 Andrew Barta designed the SansAmp because of his personal needs.
 He was a performing musician with an electronic background focused on repairing, modifying and customising amps as his day job.

-He noticed getting a great guitar sound with the amps, microphone and speaker cabinet combination would eat up a lot of studio time and he wanted to build a product that can easily generate the same sonic result.
+He noticed getting a great guitar sound with the amps, microphone and speaker cabinet combination would eat up a lot of studio time and he wanted to build a product that could easily generate the same sonic result.

 Initially, he wasn’t even aiming to become a musical instrument manufacturer but selling his technology to other manufacturers.
 But no company was interested in his products and concepts.
 Later, he decided to go for it and created the legendary SansAmp product under his own Tech 21 company.